 How to Freeze Eggs: Everything You Need to Know

-In order to properly freeze a whole egg, all you need to do is mix them gently in a mixing bowl and place them in a lightly-greased ice cube tray, or in a freezer-safe bag or container.
+In order to properly freeze a whole egg, all you need to do is use a whisk to mix them gently in a mixing bowl and place them in a lightly greased ice cube tray, or in a freezer-safe bag or container.
 If you’re dealing with a lot of recipes that are only calling for an individual egg, you can just pull one egg from the container and put the rest back in the freezer.
 Be sure and use a vegetable spray when using silicone containers or ice trays.

 How to Freeze Eggs: Everything You Need to Know

 For me, it makes more sense to use an ice cube tray that can keep them separated.
-Once frozen, it’s okay if you wish to move them to a single Ziploc bag or container to help with space.
+Once frozen, it’s okay to move them to a single Ziploc bag or container to help with space.
 These are similar to the silicone containers I used: Silicone Containers

 Freezing Egg Yolks

-Freezing egg yolks and egg whites are also easy to do.
-It really only depends on how you plan on using them once they have thawed.
+Freezing egg yolks and egg whites is also easy.
+Once they have thawed, it really only depends on how you plan on using them.
 Doing so can also give you more flexibility for certain recipes.

-If you’re cooking with them, all you need to do is add a pinch of salt in order to keep them from thickening while they’re frozen.
+If you’re cooking with them, you only need to add a pinch of salt to prevent them from thickening while they’re frozen.

-If you’re thinking about using your eggs for baking delicious desserts, just add 1 ½ teaspoons of sugar to each egg yolk and place them in an individual ice tray, or in a freezer-safe bag or container.
+If you’re thinking about using your eggs for baking delicious desserts, add 1 ½ teaspoons of sugar to each egg yolk and place them in an individual ice tray or a freezer-safe bag or container.

-Read More of My Articles 15 Effective Egg Substitute Ideas
+Read More of My Articles Breakfast Egg Muffins

 Freezing Egg Whites

-Egg whites freeze well when you place each individual one in an ice cube tray.
-Once they’ve frozen separately, it’s now okay to combine them into a freezer-safe container or bag.
+Egg whites freeze well when placed individually in an ice cube tray.
+Once they’ve frozen separately, it’s okay to combine them in a freezer-safe container or bag.

 Can You Freeze Hard-Boiled Eggs?

 No, just to put it bluntly.
-Hard-boiled eggs can last in your refrigerator for up to one week but should not be stored in your freezer.
-If you do, you’ll discover that the egg white becomes rather rubbery and the yolk itself becomes more powdery than an edible solid.
+Hard-boiled eggs can last in your refrigerator for up to one week but shouldn’t be stored in your freezer.
+If you do, you’ll discover that the egg white becomes rather rubbery, and the yolk becomes more powdery than an edible solid.

 Thawing Your Eggs